bowmanjd/pstalk/slides/slides.md

 ---

 <!--
 My Powershell story starts before Powershell.
-And while no one's Powershell experience needs to start with Microsoft Windows anymore, mine did.

-In 2004, in my mid-twenties, I stumbled into a job as an IT technician in a school; responsibilities included managing Windows servers.
-Years before that, I had been bitten by the Linux bug, and was already obsessed with configuring everything with text files, and automating anything with the likes of Bash, Perl, Python.
+In 2004, I stumbled into a job as an IT technician in a school; responsibilities included managing Windows servers.
+Years before that, I had been bitten by the Linux bug, and was already use to configuring everything with text files, and automating anything with Bash, Python, maybe Perl.
 So I came to the world of Windows Servers itching to automate.
 And the story was not good.

 Bottom line: Windows had a miles-wide product gap: it was very difficult, and sometimes impossible, to easily, repeatably, deterministically automate all the things.
 In fact, sometimes I needed to resort to automating by sending mouse clicks and keyboard shortcuts to specific windows.
 Microsoft said Windows had a shell.
 But they always meant a graphical shell.
 Which looks pretty, but is quite difficult to automate.
 -->